+This is a strong suggestion as you will need to read the book in Michaelmas Term if you do not before arrival!
 This book is important in bridging the work you will do in college tutorials on empirical politics, and in departmental classes on methods of political analysis.
-Lijphart's conclusions have been much disputed, but the interest of the book for you lies more in the methodological tools used (explored in first-year classes) than in whether the book's conclusions are right.
 For now, you might focus on Chapters 1-3, 7, 8, and 15-17.